filipecabraal/practice-node/README.md

 * Step two:
 Inside your repository run the command "npm install" to include node modules that to be used in the future.

+## Start server

+* Step three:
+If you need start the server and you don't know how do this, check the package.json file and look for scripts scope.
+There are this command: "start", then to begin only run npm + start.